erigontech/erigon/README.md

 - `zkevm.sync-limit`: This will ensure the network only syncs to a given block height.
 - `debug.timers`: This will enable debug timers in the logs to help with performance tuning.
 Recording timings of witness generation, etc. at INFO level.

+Metrics and pprof configuration flags:

+- `metrics:` Enables or disables the metrics collection.
+Set to true to enable.
+- `metrics.addr`: The address on which the metrics server will listen.
+Default is "0.0.0.0".
+- `metrics.port`: The port on which the metrics server will listen.
+Default is 6060.
+- `pprof`: Enables or disables the pprof profiling.
+Set to true to enable.
+- `pprof.addr`: The address on which the pprof server will listen.
+Default is "0.0.0.0".
+- `pprof.port`: The port on which the pprof server will listen.
+Default is 6061.

 ***